timescale/docs/self-hosted/install/installation-linux.md

 <Procedure>

-### Installing self-hosted TimescaleDB on Red Hat-based systems
+## Installing self-hosted Timescale on Red Hat-based systems

 1. At the command prompt, as root, add the PostgreSQL third party repository to get the latest PostgreSQL packages: